 Instant Pot Vegetarian Chili is a hearty recipe for chili that is packed with sweet potatoes, beans and flavor!
 This vegan friendly chili comes together in just over 30 minutes for a simple, healthy meal.

 There is something so magical about chili.
-Whether made with meat, vegetables, beans or lentils, chili is absolute stick to your ribs comfort food.
+Whether made with meat, vegetables, beans, or lentils, chili is an absolute stick to your ribs comfort food.

 But it also has the reputation of taking HOURS to make.